GoodDollar Identity Pillar: Balancing Identity And Privacy — Part I : Face Verification

 By Hadar Rottenberg, Tech Lead, Gooddollar

 GoodDollar is an economic framework with a cryptocurrency — GoodDollar, or G$ — based on universal basic income (UBI).
-Crucially,it is not anonymous by design.
+Crucially, it must enforce a 1 person 1 account policy

 This approach goes against the prevailing current attitude of many crypto libertarians who advocate for maximum anonymity as a default.
 Such a position is a reasonable response to increased fears around corporate data theft and abuse and also regarding government surveillance over their own citizens, as exposed by Edward Snowden in 2013.